- Max Cameron

 - “Democracy in a Global Emergency: Five Lessons from the COVID-19 Pandemic.”
 Democratic Theory.
 2020. with Emily Beausoleil, Rikki Dean, Selen Ercan, and Jean-Paul Gagnon.

-Courses this year: POLI 521A Political Theory: Politics of Intersectionality
+Courses this year: POLI 521A Political Theory

 See Afsoun Afsahi's full profile here